Compliance

 As of August 2018 the State of California has changed the requirements of the Proposition 65 (Prop 65) law.
 We now must list on our website any possible chemicals the can cause cancer, birth defects or reproductive problems.
 There are around 1000 substances on this list, including common items such as wood, alcohol & gasoline.

-As far as we are currently aware, there is no significant risk level for our products in reasonable usage scenerios.
+As far as we are currently aware, there is no significant risk level for our products in reasonable usage scenarios.
 But the testing for trace levels of 1000 chemicals required to confirm this is beyond the resources for a small company.
+US Businesses with less than 10 employees (like ours) are also exempt from Proposition 65’s warning requirements.

-To put it simply, we are a small company and do not have the resources to test every single part, so out of an abundance of caution, treat everything as hazardous.
+But out of an abundance of caution, treat all electronics as hazardous.
 Please recycle all electronic parts responsibly and under no circumstance eat, drink or smoke these parts and wash your hands after touching!